Sprite Skin component

 By setting the Sprite Skin’s Root Bone property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
-This method requires that the name and hierarchy of the rigged bones and the GameObject Transforms must match for the Auto Rebind to be successful.
-This means that changing the name of the bones in the Skinning Editor will require you to change the names of the GameObject Transforms to match as well.
+For the Auto Rebind to be successful, the name and the hierarchy of the rigged bones and the GameObject Transforms must match.
+This means that changing the name of the bones in the Skinning Editor will require you to update the names of the GameObject Transforms to match as well.

 Optional performance boost

-When animating your characters, you can improve the performance of the animated Sprite’s deformation at runtime by installing both the Burst and Collections package from the Package Manager.
-This allows the 2D Animation package to use Burst compilation to speed up Unity’s processing of Sprite Mesh deformation.
+When animating your characters, you can improve the runtime performance of the animated Sprite’s deformation by installing both the Burst and Collections packages from the Package Manager.
+This allows the 2D Animation package to use Burst compilation to speed up Unity’s processing of Sprite mesh deformation.

-The Burst package is visible by default in the Package Manager, however the Collections package is not publicly visible.
+The Burst package is visible by default in the Package Manager, however the Collections package is not.
 To install the Collections package, follow these steps: